[−][src]Struct gstreamer_check::harness::Harness

 drop_buffers

-specifying to drop outgoing buffers or not
+a gboolean specifying to drop outgoing buffers or not

-pub fn set_forwarding(&mut self, forwarding: bool)
+pub fn set_forwarding(&mut self, forwarding: bool)[src]

-As a convenience, a src-harness will forward gst::EventType::StreamStart
+As a convenience, a src-harness will forward gst::EventType::StreamStart,

-to the main-harness if forwarding
+gst::EventType::Caps and gst::EventType::Segment to the main-harness if forwarding

 is enabled, and forward any sticky-events from the main-harness to

 the sink-harness.
-It will also forward the gst::QueryType::Allocation
+It will also forward the gst::QueryType::Allocation.

 If forwarding is disabled, the user will have to either manually push

-these events from the src-harness using Harness::src_push_event
+these events from the src-harness using Harness::src_push_event, or

 create and push them manually.
 While this will allow full control and